The 25 Best Schools for Studying the Bible

 Some students will find the political leanings of the school to be too liberal, with notable tones of "social justice" and "globalism."
 Still, the school represents a balancing contrast to the likes of Grove City College.

 Formerly Multnomah Bible College, this West Coast school founded in 1936 added a graduate school of ministry in 1986 and officially changed the name to Multnomah University in 2008.
-Broadly evangelical and non-denominational, Multnomah has a fortified history of teaching biblical inerrancy and inspiration and a hard-earned reputation of training students to apply scripture in ministry and vocational service.
+Broadly, evangelical and non-denominational, Multnomah has a fortified history of teaching biblical inerrancy and inspiration and a hard-earned reputation of training students to apply scripture in ministry and vocational service.

 Today, Multnomah is still largely a Bible College but with additional offerings in science, business, pre-med and pre-law.
 Their graduate offerings include degrees in teaching, counseling, and ministry.
 Multnomah has planted extension campuses in Reno, NV and Seattle, WA.
 Nevada has bridged into online education too.
 The school has also established the International Renewal Ministries (IRM), a catalyst for racial reconciliation in the Portland area.
 Besides IRM, Multnomah has launched other, now-independent, ministries including Christian Supply, Mission Portland, and Multnomah Press (now Waterbrook-Multnomah Publishing group).

 With such a wide presence, one might be surprised to find the school is a modest 25 acres, enrolling only 407 students.
 The school has kept their focus on biblical studies over the years.
-Their doctrinal and mission statement reflect the founder’s high view of Scripture and a central focus on biblical teaching and training.
-All undergraduate students are required to take the equivalent of a minor in Bible (15 credits of Bible, 8 theology, and 1 credit in spiritual formation).
+Their doctrinal and mission statement reflect the founder's high view of Scripture and a central focus on biblical teaching and training.
+All undergraduate students are required to take the equivalent of a minor in Bible (15 credits of Bible, eight theology, and one credit in spiritual formation).

 Multnomah features regional (NWCCU), and ATS accreditation.
 And they offer rolling enrollment, a benefit for homeschool and non-traditional students.
 As for the cost, Multnomah froze their tuition rates in 2015 and have been able, since then, to keep their total cost per year (undergraduate) at a reasonable $33,240.